khakhalin/notes/02_Regression.md

 > This trace thing here is pretty annoying, but it works.
 If we E() the left part, we get a E() of sum_ij (x_i x_j C⁻¹ij), which is p^2 terms.
 But if you open this trace(C∙C⁻¹), you get the same expression (j coming from trace-sum, and j from internal multiplication).
 So E() indeed gives the trace(), and then as trace() only runs through p terms, and all of these terms happen to be =1 by def of CC⁻¹, we get what we get.

 Which means that the higher the number of dimensions, the worse the error (variance).
 Now, some methods are worse than others: linear regression is actually faring OK, while some (like KNN regressor) get cursed pretty fast (ESL p26), but the gist is the same for all.
 If you simulate this, you have diff deterioration curves for different data assumptions.
 IRL, we try to be in-between these two extremes (linear regression and 1NN) using some info (or assumptions) about the structure of the data.

-# Philosophy of prediction
-Returning to bias-variance tradeoff, we consider x and y as random variables, with a joint distribution P(x,y).
-We're trying to build a predictor f(x) that approximates y.
-The squared error loss: L = (y-f)² = ∬ (y-f)² P(x,y) dx dy.
-We can split P(x,y) into P(x)∙P(y|x), and integrate by y first (inside), then by x outside.
-Then to minimize total L, we can bind f(x) to matching y point-wise: f(x) = E(y|X=x).
-Which would essentially give us the **nearest neighbor** method (see the very beginning of "Classification" chapter).
-An alternative to point-wise matching would be a global smooth model, like linear regression.
-It makes regression and 1NN two opposite extremes of what can be done with the data.
-Other stuff (like **additive models** where f = ∑ f_j(x)) are kinda in-between.

-In spirit, all models are about setting local and global constraints on the behavior of predictor (such as **behavior in the neighborhood**, that is const for KNN, linear for local linear etc.), and the **granularity** of these  neighborhoods.
-Some methods (kernels, trees) make this granularity parameter explicit, some don't.
-And high dimensionality is a problem for all methods, regardless of how they work.

-ESL defines 3 broad classes of model smoothing / constraining:
-* Roughness penalty
-* Kernel methods (aka local regression)
-* Basis functions and dictionaries

-**Roughness penalty**: Use basic RSS (Residual Sum of Squares) with an explicit penalty: L = RSS(f) + λJ(f), where J grows as f() becomes too rough.
-For example, defining J as λ∫(f'')²dx leads to **cubic smoothing splines** as an optimal solution.
-Roughness penalty can be interpreted in a Bayesian way, as a log-prior.

-**Kernel methods**: explicitly specify local neighborhoods, and a type of function to fit it locally.
-The neighborhood is defined by the kernel function K(x0,x) that acts as weights for x around x0.
-Gaussian Kernel: K = 1/λ exp( - |x-x0|² / 2λ).
-The simplest way to use kernels, is to calculate a weighted average (aka Nadaraya–Watson kernel regression): f(x0) = ∑ K(x0,x_i)∙y_i / ∑ K(x0,x_i).

-Or we can set some sort of smooth f(x), and use kernels for RSS calculations: RSS(x0) = ∑ K(x,x0)∙(y-f(x))² , where ∑ runs through all (x_i, y_i).
-If we assume f(x) = θ0 + θx, we get **local linear regression**.
-KNNs (see [[03_Classification]]) can also be considered a subtype of a kernal method, just with a weird step-wise kernel.

-**Basis functions**: includes linear and polynomial regressions, but the idea is that you have a basis of functions on R^n, and project into it: f = ∑_i θ_i h_i(x).
-Examples: **polynomial splines**; **radial basis functions** [[RBF]] with K(μ, x) defined around several centroids μ that can itself be optimized.
-Gausssian kernels are still popular.
-Feed-forward **Deep Learning** actually also belongs here, it just htat basis functions are defined by network design (the space of functions that can be achieved with this particular network depth, activation functions etc.).

-**Are there alternatives to L2?** Sure, **L1 norm** = abs(distance), which effectively pushes f(x) towards median(y) rather than the mean(y): sum of distances to 2 points is min when you're exactly between them.
-Hard to work with, as derivatives are discontinuous.

-**Max Likelihood**: In some way, can be considered  an alternative to L2 (MSE) loss.
-For a data sample y_i, the log-prob of observing it is equal to: L(θ) = ∑ log P(y_i | θ), summed by i (all points).
-We try to find θ that maximizes ∏P, and thus ∑logP.
-It is connected to L2 though, as least squares maximizes likelihood for conditional probability P(y|x,θ)=𝒩(h,σ²) where h = Xβ. _ESL has a formula 2.35 for it, but without derivation.
-I think they may have found a derivative by θ, set it to zero, then integrate the right side by x, but I'm not sure._

 # Constrained models
 ## Best-subset regression